What are warts?

 Salicylic acid preparations

-Salicylic acid is a chemical that helps remove the hard outer layer of the wart tender, you should stop treatment for a day or two.
-The success rate is good for those who persist.
+Salicylic acid is a chemical that helps remove the hard outer layer of the wart.
+If the areas becomes extremely tender it is advised that you stop treatment for a day or two, to let the natural skin recover.
+The success rate of Salicylic acid treatments is extremely high for those patients who persist with treatment.

 Mosaic warts (see above) in particular may respond to a gel containing formaldehyde.

 Freezing the warts with liquid nitrogen, using either a cotton wool bud or a spray, may be the next option.
 A number of freezings may be necessary.
-Cryotherapy can be combined with the use of a salicylic acid preparation.
+Cryotherapy can be combined with the use of a salicylic acid preparation to ensure an even higher success rate.

 Removal under a local anaesthetic